 Atlanta Public Schools (APS) remains focused on ensuring the health and safety of our students and staff in our schools and district buildings.
 APS will continue to work closely with local and state public health officials to stay abreast of public health guidance regarding monkeypox to develop informed mitigation strategies for our school district.

-Monkeypox is a rare infection caused by the Monkeypox virus.
+Mpox, previously referred to as monkeypox, is a rare infection caused by the mpox virus.
 It is part of the same family of viruses that causes smallpox.
-Monkeypox symptoms are similar to smallpox symptoms but are milder and rarely fatal.
+Mpox symptoms are similar to smallpox symptoms but are milder and rarely fatal.

-Most people with monkeypox will develop a rash that can look like pimples or blisters on the face, inside the mouth, or other parts of the body.
+Most people with mpox will develop a rash that can look like pimples or blisters on the face, inside the mouth, or other parts of the body.

 Other symptoms may include: